About the IPM Institute

-Kelly Adams, May 2008, Financial and grant administration, employee services management, former School IPM Project Coordinator.
+Kelly Adams, Office Manager: Financial and grant administration, employee services management, former School IPM Project Coordinator.
 Kelly has a communications/research background as an Art History major from the University of Wisconsin-Madison.
 She also attended certificate classes at the Nelson Institute of Environmental Studies, which fueled an interest in sustainable agriculture and environmental health issues, particularly school and community-based projects.

-Mark Adelsperger, July 2011, Resource Management Specialist - Great Lakes Protection Fund Project.
+Mark Adelsperger, Resource Management Specialist: Great Lakes Resource Management Initiatives.
 Mark has a degree in Business Administration from Tiffin University in Tiffin, Ohio and a background in agriculture, sales and customer service.
 Mark's immersion in agriculture and enjoyment of the rural lifestyle reinforces his viewpoint that farming is an ever-evolving way of life.

-Matthew Doyle Olson, M.Phil., August 2012, Project Coordinator, Supply Chain Sustainability.
+Matthew Doyle Olson, M.Phil., Project Manager: Supply Chain Sustainability.
 Matthew coordinates the development and operation of a sustainability rating system for a national food retail partner, their suppliers and our project team.
 Before joining the IPM Institute, his interest in food led Matthew to professional experiences milking cows, flipping burgers, administering grants, assisting bakers and analyzing financials.
 He studied Cognitive and Neuroscience Studies in Minnesota and Human Ecology in Maine, culminating in a thesis on the intersection of food, business and community development.
-Matthew is a Community Fellow in the 2012-2013 Sustainability Leadership program at Edgewood College.

-Peter Werts, May 2009, Apple IPM Program, NRCS-IPM Working Group: Growers' Incentives for IPM, Red Tomato Eco Apple Project and NRCS TSP services.
+Peter Werts, Project Manager: Apple IPM Program, NRCS-IPM Working Group, Growers' Incentives for IPM, Red Tomato Eco Apple Project and NRCS TSP services.
 Peter has a B.S. in Environmental Studies from Northland College in Ashland, Wisconsin.
 Before coming to the IPM Institute he worked as one of the regional interns with the Wisconsin Eco-Apple project in the Bayfield region.
 His interest in IPM has been a natural progression building upon his knowledge and skills from his days working on the fruit farms in Bayfield, Wisconsin while in college.